Quietly, Carefully, Consistently

 One of the things I’ve struggled with, for nearly my whole life, is what a mixed bag people are.
 Some of the best things and some of the worst things reside in the same human.
 Sometimes they even use their best parts to attract you to their worst parts.

-Do people lose their good parts when they commit terrible acts?
+Do people negate their good parts when they commit terrible acts?
 How do the rest of us deal with it?
-How do we know how to behave when the act is egregious?
+How do we know how to behave when an act is egregious?
 Do we reject the good ideas they had?
 It certainly makes it harder to get a grip on things when the person causing harm was advocating for making a difference to others.
 That was supposed to be a good difference, right?
 When that person chooses repeatedly to make the wrong kind of difference, it feels like betrayal, and not just to the victims.

 We’re taught to reject behavior, not people, but at some point, that becomes a superhuman feat.
 I want to be this warm accepting entity that doesn’t impose my will on anyone.
 I also like for people to behave.
 I have an almost black and white view of what is right and what is wrong.
 It butts right up against my accepting, inclusive other side.
 Hurting people is wrong.
 It robs them of something.
-When I bring up stealing, I’m referring theft in the sense that Khaled Hosseini wrote in The Kite Runner.
+When I bring up robbery, I’m referring theft in the sense that Khaled Hosseini wrote in The Kite Runner.

 “there is only one sin, only one.
 And that is theft.
 Every other sin is a variation of theft.
 When you kill a man, you steal a life… you steal his wife’s right to a husband, rob his children of a father.
 When you tell a lie, you steal someone’s right to the truth.
 When you cheat, you steal the right to fairness… there is no act more wretched than stealing.”

 That’s why sexual assault is so wretched.
 It is the act of taking, in the most intimately personal way, in ways that affect a victim’s sense of self worth, in ways that haunt them.
-It creates future harms that cascade over time while victims try to deal with it and sometimes even hurt others before they heal.
+It creates future harms that cascade over time while victims try to deal with it and often hurt others before they heal.

 Canceled or Natural Consequences?